Electric vehicles, some thoughts

 8. Government incentives

-2. Due to the large batteries, BEVs are heavier than ICE vehicles; this leads to more tire wear.
+2. Due to the large batteries, BEVs are heavier than ICE vehicles.

 3. High initial cost

-5. Much slower to recharge than the refuelling time of an ICE car
+5. Slower to recharge than the refuelling time of an ICE car.

 6. Limited fast charging sites